-If software with Yes in the Required column reports as Not Installed, you must first install it on the K2 Media Server before continuing.
-After installing the software, click Check Software.
+- 1. If software with Yes in the Required column reports as Not Installed, install the software. - 2.
+Click Check Software. - 3.
 When all required software reports as Installed, click Next.

-This page displays the control network Ethernet port, and allows you to configure the FTP/ Streaming network Ethernet port.
+This page displays the control network Ethernet port, and allows you to configure the FTP/Streaming network Ethernet port.

-The top port is the port over which the K2 System Configuration application is communicating with the K2 Media Server.
-If correctly configured, it is already assigned the control network IP address, as displayed on this page.

-If the other port is not already configured correctly, select the other port and click Modify.
-A network configuration dialog box opens.
-Enter the FTP/Streaming IP address and the subnet mask and click Apply.
+- Verify that the top port is configured correctly.
+The top port is the port over which the K2Config application is communicating.
+If correctly configured, it is already assigned the control network IP address, as displayed on this page. - 2.
+Since the server has the role of FTP server, verify that the other port is configured correctly.
+If not configured correctly, do the following: - a) Select the other port and click Modify.A network configuration dialog box opens. - b) Enter the FTP/Streaming IP address and the subnet mask and click Apply. - 3.
 Click Next.